HuMart/node-api4-guided/notes.md

 - extract configuration into environment variables
 - set up Continuous Deployment from GitHub to Heroku:
     - commit and push to GH and the API gets updated on Heroku.

+## Switching Remotes

+- `git remote set-url origin url to new empty repository` on GH
+- `git remote -v` to see where your remotes point.